-- The European Patent Convention (EPC) contracting states (EPC states in this report) corresponding throughout the period covered in this report to the territory of the 38 states party to the EPC at the end of 2014 - Japan (Japan in this report) - People's Republic of China (P.R.
+- The European Patent Convention (EPC) contracting states (EPC states in this report) corresponding to the territory of the 38 states party to the EPC at the end of 2015 - Japan (Japan in this report) - People's Republic of China (P.R.
 China in this report) - Republic of Korea (R. Korea in this report) - United States of America (U.S. in this report) - The rest of the world (Others in this report)

-The first five blocs are referred to, together, as the "IP5 Blocs".
+The first five of these blocs are called the "IP5 Blocs".
 These blocs are referred to as blocs of origin on the basis of the residence of the applicant (throughout the report) or as filing blocs on the basis of the place where the patents are sought.